MB3hel/GodotAUVSim/README.md

 Simulator is run through [Godot Engine](https://godotengine.org/)

-Note that simulator translation speeds are in "world distance units" and rotation speeds are in "degrees per second".
+Note that simulator translation speeds are in units/sec and rotation speeds are in degrees per second.
+Note that "units/sec" refers to one unit of distance on the game engine's world axes.

 ## TCP Communication & Control

 Two TCP ports are used.
 A connection to both ports must be made by the same client to use the simulator.

+*Note: currently, the simulator only accepts connections from the same device (`127.0.0.1`).*

 ### Command port